 8) Does its roadmap match yours?

 Finally, is your application a one-time creation, or will it grow with you?
 If it is going to be an ongoing product for your company or organization, you will probably want the source of your components to update and enhance their components as well.
 How much control will you have over their roadmap?
 How much insight?
 Do they even have a roadmap?
-Open source components often are enhanced on an ongoing basis, but with less certainty.
+Open source components are often enhanced on an ongoing basis, but with less certainty.
 Often, you can make sure that a new feature is added to an open source component but you will have to be the one to develop it.

 These are all just a few of the considerations you need to think about when using design components from a third party.
 Making the right choice can enhance your product, increase your product quality, and shorten your time-to-market.
 Making the wrong choice can decrease sales or even involve you in a lawsuit.